emacs-exordium/exordium/README.md

   ;; Prefix for any path in init_includes, if you want to use relative paths ;; (default value is "")
   (setq *rtags-clang-include-dir-prefix* "/home/phil/workspaces/"))
-  ;; List of subdirs to exclude from the include paths ;; (that is the default value):
+  ;; List of regex to exclude from the include paths (setq *rtags-clang-exclude-directories*
-  (setq *rtags-clang-exclude-directories* '("/group" "/doc" "/package" "/test")) ;; Compilation command prefix (that is the default value):
+        '("00deps" "/group$" "/doc$" "/package$" "/test$")) ;; Compilation command prefix (that is the default value):
   (setq *rtags-clang-command-prefix* "/usr/bin/clang++ -Irelative ")
   ;; Compilation command suffix (that is the default value):
   (setq *rtags-clang-command-suffix* " -c -o ")
 ```

-The function `rtags-create-compilation-database` will prompt for a project
+The function `create-compilation-database` will prompt for a project directory
-directory name, and then it will scan recursively any .cpp file in your project
+name, and then it will scan recursively any .cpp file in your project to create
-to create an entry for that file in the compilation database.
-The compile
+an entry for that file in the compilation database.
+The compile command will
-command will use include directives for any directory in your project as well
+use include directives for any directory in your project as well as any
-as any directory mentionned in `compile_includes` if any such file is
+directory mentionned in `compile_includes` if any such file is present.
+Note
-present.
-Note that it will recursively add an include directive for any
+that it will recursively add an include directive for any subdirectory.
+Also
-subdirectory.
-Also note that the compilation database file is silently
-overriden if it exists.
+note that the compilation database file is silently overriden if it exists.

 Once the compilation database is ready, load it with `rc`: